Chinese Tea Appreciation

 5.14 Huang Lu

 Means yellow green.
-Normal colour.
-Yellow leaf with greenish colour.
+Normal color.
+Yellow leaf with greenish color.

 5.15 An Hong

-Dark red leaf with no lustre.
+Dark red leaf with no luster.
 Due to unsuccessful bruising/oxidation.

 Liveliness.
 Smooth.